aistabci/abci-docs/v3/en/docs/containers.md

 ### Create a Singularity image (build)

-In the SingularityPRO environment of the ABCI system, you can build container image files using `fakeroot` option.

-!!! note
-    In the SingularityPRO environment, you can also build container image file using remote build.
-See [ABCI Singularity Endpoint](abci-singularity-endpoint.md) for more information.

 !!! warning
     When using the `fakeroot` option, only node-local areas (such as /tmp or $PBS_LOCALDIR) can be specified for the `SINGULARITY_TMPDIR` environment variable.
     Home area ($HOME), Group area (/groups/$YOUR_GROUP)  cannot be specified.